 Subject: Request to schedule an appointment

 \A subject line is always required and should clearly and briefly represent your purpose for emailing.
-Emails with no subject line may not be read.
+Emails with no subject line may be mistaken as "junk mail" and may not be read.

 Dear Professor Nathanael,